probablykory/useful-trophies/README.md

 ---

-Quick note from probablykory:  Khairex's UsefulTrophies is one of my favorite mods, but after waiting a couple weeks to see if they'd update for Hildir, I decided to fork and republish.
+### Quick note from probablykory
+Khairex's UsefulTrophies is one of my favorite mods, but after waiting a couple weeks to see if they'd update for Hildir, I decided to fork and republish.
 Due to several changes, I've changed the plugin GUID, version and icon to reflect this mod's rebirth.
 Please see changelog to see more details of my changes.

 ---
 ## Installation (manual)